3 Best Dividend Stocks to Buy Now

 Safety Insurance Group, Inc. is a company headquartered in Boston, Massachusetts, insuring private passenger automobiles and homes.
 It was founded in 1979 and although its primary focus is automobiles, SAFT also provides property and casualty insurance products that include homeowner, dwelling fire, business owner and umbrella policies.

-The company’s current $0.90 quarterly dividend distribution corresponds to a $3.60 annualized dividend distribution and a 4.8% forward yield, having grown an average of 5.2% per year over the last five years and 7.2% per year over the past 10 years.
-SAFT’s annual dividend distribution has grown by $0.20 nearly every year in the last 10 years, with only one year, 2016, where it kept its dividend payment the same at $0.70 per quarter and $2.80 per year.
+The company’s current $0.90 quarterly dividend distribution corresponds to a $3.60 annualized dividend distribution and a 4.5% forward yield, having grown an average of 5.2% per year over the last five years and 6.1% per year over the past 10 years.
+SAFT’s annual dividend distribution has grown by $0.20 nearly every year in the last 10 years, until 2019 when the company increased its dividend to the current $0.90 amount and has kept it level since.

-In addition to its continuous growth, the company’s current 4.8% yield is more than twice the 2.1% average yield of all companies in its industry.
-It outperformed the S&P 500 average dividend yield of 1.5% even more, giving triple the average distribution.
+In addition to its continuous growth, the company’s current 4.5% yield is considerably higher than the 3.0% average yield of all companies in its industry.
+It outperformed the S&P 500 average dividend yield even more, tripling the average dividend distribution in the index.

-With a target price of $88.00, SAFT is likely undervalued, and despite it’s poor year-to-date (YTD) return of -16.7%, the company’s earnings per share have grown 27.4% in the trailing 12 months, consistent with its average yearly EPS growth of 21.4% per year.
-Trading at $74.50, it is just over 25% lower than its 52-week high and has the potential to make a strong recovery.
+With a target price of $86.52 based on discounted cash flow analysis, SAFT is likely undervalued, and despite it fair year-to-date (YTD) return of 6.7%, the company’s price has increased 49.5% in the last five years.
+Trading at $80.49, it is 7.5% lower than its estimated true value and has the potential to make a strong recovery.

 3 Best Dividend Stocks to Buy Now: #1